juheekim1217/varam/README.md

 ## 🔬 R\&D and Future Roadmap

-Hyperion Training Systems is more than a protocol — it's a full healthtech startup.
+Varam Strength is more than a protocol — it's a full healthtech startup.

 ### 🔧 Roadmap